Fania/magic/readme.md

 ## Done

+- [x] add check for uniques for new source db backend
+- [x] use raw data in couch for order 5s and generate svgs on the fly
 - [x] upload source files to db
 - [x] disable gallery for now
 - [x] mobile size sliders appear in line